SF-WDI-LABS/mongoose-books-app/docs/sprint1.md

 # Sprint 1 - mongoDB & mongoose

+## 0. Set up your app

+1. Fork and clone this repository.

+2. Make a branch for your work using the command `git checkout -b my-work-sprint-1`.
+This branch will house the work that you have done on sprint 1.

 ## 1. You awake inside a new app and look around.

 1. Take a few minutes to familiarize yourself with your surroundings and navigate the file structure of this app.
 You should see a few routes listed in `server.js`; a basic front-end using them, a few files in public including your front-end JavaScript.